Launchpad Tutorial with Ableton Live 10 Lite

 Become a Music Producer

 After I bought my Novation Launchpad Pro and installed the Ableton Live 10 Lite software on my laptop, I started watching video tutorials to learn how to use these things.
-However, it was difficult finding useful videos to get me started.
+However, it was difficult finding useful videos for a complete beginner.

-In this tutorial, I'll show you step-by-step how to get started being a music producer with your Launchpad using Ableton Live 10 Lite with Windows 10.
+In this tutorial, I'll show you step-by-step how to get started being a music producer with your Launchpad using Ableton Live 10 Lite with Windows 10 (no music theory required!).

 Novation Launchpads are MIDI devices, and there are many other MIDI devices out there.
 "MIDI" stands for "Musical Instrument Digital Interface," which essentially means that when you do something with a MIDI device (like pressing keys or pads) then it sends information to some software on your computer.

-MIDI devices don't usually have speakers or make sounds.
+MIDI devices don't always have speakers or make sounds.
 It's the software on your computer which interprets the signals from the MIDI device and generates the sounds.

 There's a lot of software out there (called Digital Audio Workstations, or DAWs) which will work with most MIDI devices, but in this tutorial we'll be using Ableton Live 10 Lite because it comes bundled with a number of MIDI devices.

 In order to use your Launchpad (or other MIDI device) with Ableton Live 10 Lite, first you need to setup your device.
 In Ableton, click the Options menu, then click Preferences.
 In the Preferences window, click the "Link MIDI" tab (highlighted with a red rectangle in the picture below).
 Select Launchpad Pro (or your MIDI device) for Control Surface, Input, and Output, as in the picture.
 Under "MIDI Ports" at the bottom of the Preferences window, turn on Track, Sync, and Remote for your Input and Output Launchpad Pro (or other MIDI device), as in the picture.
-Then close the Preferences window:
+Then close the Preferences window.
+By the way, you can zoom in your browser by pressing Ctrl+= a few times, and zoom out by pressing Ctrl+- a few times, and restore the normal zoom by pressing Ctrl+0:

 Your First Drum Beat

-When you run Ableton Live 10 Lite, it starts you off with 4 tracks which are labeled MIDI, MIDI, Audio, and Audio (highlighted with a red rectangle in the picture below).
-These are called "tracks," and the gray rectangles below the track titles are where you can store clips that you can play using your Launchpad (which we'll do in a moment).
+When you run Ableton Live 10 Lite, it starts you off with 4 columns which are labeled MIDI, MIDI, Audio, and Audio (highlighted with a red rectangle in the picture below).
+These are called "tracks" or "channels," and the gray rectangles below the track titles are where you can store clips that you can play using your Launchpad (which we'll do in a moment).
 MIDI tracks are for playing instruments, and Audio tracks are for playing digitally-recorded sounds and samples (because MIDI clips store a different type of information than Audio clips do):

 The colors of each track are random when you start a new Live set, but you can change the colors by right-clicking the title bar of each track.
 My MIDI track in column 1 happens to be green, so right-click the title bar of the first MIDI track and change yours to green as well (highlighted with a red rectangle in the picture below) so it matches mine, to make the tutorial easier to follow.
 Some people prefer to make all of their drum and percussion tracks one color, and their melody tracks another color, and so on, to organize their workspace.
 You can also right-click the title bar of a track and change the name of the track to help you stay organized:

-Now you have a Drum Rack (at the bottom of the screen, highlighted with a red rectangle in the picture) for creating your own set of drums:
+Now you have an empty Drum Rack (at the bottom of the screen, highlighted with a red rectangle in the picture below) for creating your own set of drums:

-In the Browser area near the top left corner of the Ableton screen, click the down-arrow next to "Drum Hits" (highlighted with a red rectangle in the picture) to see all of the percussion options, then click the down-arrow next to "Kick" (highlighted with a red rectangle) to see all of the kick drums.
+In the Browser area near the top left corner of the Ableton screen, click the down arrow next to "Drum Hits" (highlighted with a red rectangle in the picture below) to see all of the percussion options, then click the down arrow next to "Kick" (highlighted with a red rectangle) to see all of the kick drums.
 Click each kick drum to hear it (or use the up and down arrows), and pick the one you like.
 I prefer "Kick 70s 2" because it's one of the loudest.
 You can drag a drum sound onto any of the squares in the Drum Rack at the bottom of the screen.
 We'll drag "Kick 70s 2" onto the square labeled C1:

 Now you have "Kick 70s 2" in the bottom left slot of the Drum Rack (highlighted with a red rectangle in the picture below).
 The "M" button under the kick drum will Mute the kick drum when it's playing, and the "Play" button (a triangle) will play the drum, and the "S" button will mute all other instruments so that the drum will play Solo.
 To the right of the Drum Rack is all of the things you can modify for the kick drum (highlighted with a red rectangle in the picture below).
 To the left of the kick drum there's a tiny white dot in a 4x4 grid (highlighted with a red rectangle in the picture below) which shows where the kick drum is located on the Launchpad:

 On the Launchpad Pro, the Note button is highlighted with a red rectangle in the picture below.
-Press the Note button (wherever it is on your device) and you'll see that the bottom left pad is lit up, which is the kick drum.
-Tap the pad to play the drum:
+Tap the Note button (wherever it is on your device) and you'll see that the bottom left pad is lit up, which is the kick drum.
+Tap the lit-up pad to play the kick drum:

 Along the top of the Ableton Live 10 Lite screen are a bunch of small square buttons.
 When you hover the mouse over a button, or hover the mouse over other areas of the screen, the panel in the bottom left corner of the screen will tell you what that button or area is for.
 Click the "Loop Switch" button (highlighted with a red rectangle in the picture below) so that your drum beat will loop around and around instead of stopping after the last beat.
 Click the "Draw Mode Switch" (highlighted with a red rectangle) to enter drawing mode so you can draw the beats instead of tapping them on the Launchpad (which we'll do later).
 In your Drum Rack track at the top of the Ableton screen, double-click the light-blue rectangle just below the title bar of the Drum Rack track: